-You have to know about cerebral palsy to be able to proper care for a child with cerebral palsy.
+You have to know about cerebral palsy to be able to properly care for a child with cerebral palsy.
 The more you learn, the better you would be able to care.

-Your child will meet with different health care providers, from the pediatrician to the specialist to the physiotherapist and many more.
+Your child will meet with different health care providers, from the pediatrician to the physiotherapist, and many more.

 At the center of all these providers would be you.

-Therefore, it is essential for you to keep track of your child medical care and history.
+Therefore, it is essential for you to keep track of your child’s medical care and history.
 This would help you when you have to make decisions regarding your child’s health.

-Your doctors will only be able to provide the best care for you child if you as the primary care giver remains fully invested in your child’s medical care.
+Your doctors will only be able to provide the best care for your child if you, as the primary caregiver, remain fully invested in your child’s medical care.

 3. Help Your Child Stay Physically Active

-Even though your child may not be able to play as much as their peers, some physical activity is still important.
+Even though your child may not be able to play as much as his/her peers, some physical activity is still important.